RocketChat/docs-old/resources/frequently-asked-questions/Cloud Faqs.md

 <summary>How can I change or remove my credit card data?</summary>

-Please, note that you can not delete the card that is the only one (default one) linked to your workspace as well as you can not delete the card that was charged last - in both cases, you will see the error message “Can't delete last payment option”.
+Please, note that you can not delete the card that is the only one (default one) linked to your workspace as well as you can not delete the card that was charged last - in both cases, you will see the error message ÃÂ¢ÃÂÃÂCan't delete last payment optionÃÂ¢ÃÂÃÂ.

 If you need to change the card - add it as a new payment method and make it the default one (after that, you will be able to delete all other cards).